 Kori Hockett

-Principal | Wheaton Academy,
+Chief Academic Officer | Wheaton Academy,

 West Chicago, IL

-🎓Educational Background Wheaton College — Political Science Aurora University — M.A. in Teaching, Principal’s Certificate
+Educational Background Wheaton College — Political Science Aurora University — M.A. in Teaching, Principal’s Certificate